-Updated on April 5th, 2019 by Bob Ciura
+Updated on July 22nd, 2020 by Bob Ciura

 DRIP stands for Dividend Reinvestment Plan.
 When an investor is enrolled in a DRIP, it means that incoming dividend payments are used to purchase more shares of the issuing company – automatically.

 Many businesses offer DRIPs that require the investors to pay fees.
 Obviously, paying fees is a negative for investors.
 As a general rule, investors are better off avoiding DRIPs that charge fees.

 Fortunately, many companies offer no-fee DRIPs.
 These allow investors to use their hard-earned dividends to build even larger positions in their favorite high-quality, dividend-paying companies – for free.

 Dividend Aristocrats are the perfect complement to DRIPs.
 Dividend Aristocrats are elite companies that satisfy the following: